relsunkaev/awslayer-manager/README.md

 ### Requirements

 - Requires your project to be using the `Serverless` framework.
-- This package requires `Docker` if you're planning to work with `mysqlclient`.
-If not, you can omit it.
+- This package requires `Docker` to build requirements to avoid compilation issues.

 ## Running